Skip to content

 Making it easier to be AML-compliant

-‘Many lawyers give clients an extra act by making them fill in different forms.
-This is necessary bad, but it can be done differently.
-RegLab supports firms to achieve smooth onboarding’ - Jonathan
+‘Many lawyers give clients extra work by asking them to fill in various forms.
+It's a necessary evil, but there is another way.
+RegLab supports firms in achieving a smooth onboarding process’ - Jonathan Versluys

 Questions answered by our Belgian specialist